angular-schule/website-articles/blog/2019-07-resolvers/README.md

 We use the `ActivatedRoute` service as usual and get a stream of changing route params.
 Instead of subscribing to that observable (we should avoid that anyway and always use the `AsyncPipe`), we transform the data stream even further.
-For every ISBN that changes in the route, we want to retrieve the according book from the API.
+For every ISBN that changes in the route, we want to retrieve the corresponding book from the API.
 We can use the `switchMap()` operator here and transform each ISBN to the retrieved book.
 Thus, we get a stream of single books which we can simply display in the template.